-H1N1 United States Fast Facts
+H1N1 Fast Facts

 Antiviral drugs that treat variant flu infections in humans are oseltamivir (Tamiflu), zanamivir (Relenza) and peramivir (Rapivab).

-1930 - The classical swine flu virus (an influenza type A H1N1 virus) is first isolated from a pig.

-1930 - The classical swine flu virus (an influenza type A H1N1 virus) is first isolated from a pig.
+1930 - The swine flu virus (an influenza type A H1N1 virus) is first isolated from a pig.

 1976 - Swine flu (Hsw1N1) breaks out among soldiers at Fort Dix in New Jersey.
-Thirteen soldiers are infected and one dies.
+At least four soldiers are infected and one dies.

 1976 - The United States begins a nationwide vaccination program against a type of swine flu known as Influenza A/New Jersey/76.
-However, the program is suspended after people die within hours of receiving the vaccination.
-More than 500 people develop Guillian-Barre syndrome after the vaccination, and 32 people die.
+However, the program is suspended after people who received shots develop a rare illness called Guillain-Barré syndrome.

 September 1988 - A woman dies of the H1N1 flu virus days after visiting a county fair pig exhibition where there was widespread influenza-like illness among the swine.

-December 2005-February 2009 - The Centers for Disease Control and Prevention (CDC) reports 12 cases of swine flu among humans.

-April 15, 2009 - Swine-origin influenza A (H1N1) virus is detected in a 10-year-old participating in a clinical study in California.
-Two days later, CDC lab testing confirms the same virus in a second California child residing about 130 miles away from the first patient.
+April 2009 - Swine influenza A (H1N1) virus is detected in a 10-year-old boy.
+CDC lab testing confirms the same virus in a second California child residing about 130 miles away from the first patient.

 April 24, 2009 - The CDC issues an outbreak notice warning travelers of an increased health risk of swine flu in Central Mexico and Mexico City.